scenariomartin/EnglishWords/words.md

 dawn morning forenoon noon afternoon dusk evening night ,late at night
 dusk 1 :nightfall
 summer ,brisk summer's day.
+,in the middle of the night.
 ,winter solstice
 /position
 fore
-former  ,he says the former gaverment did a very good job in reducing goverment debt levels.
+former 1nj ,he says the former gaverment did a very good job in reducing goverment debt levels.
     do a good job in doing
  rear
 pole ,can you help me to hoist the flag to the top of the pole?